libp2p/specs/identify/README.md

 responding to requests.
 To prevent clients from initiating requests to other clients, which given them being clients they fail to respond, clients should not advertise `foo` in their `protocols` list.

+### signedPeerRecord

+This is a serialized [SignedEnvelope](https://github.com/libp2p/go-libp2p/blob/master/core/record/pb/envelope.proto) containing a [PeerRecord](https://github.com/libp2p/go-libp2p/blob/master/core/peer/pb/peer_record.proto), signed by the sending node.
+It contains the same addresses as the `listenAddrs` field, but in a form that lets us share authenticated addrs with other peers.

+This field was introduced in a backwards compatible manner (meaning that it is sent along with the `listenAddrs` field), therefore, it is optional and may be omitted by older implementations.